XinheLIU/MachineLearning/docs/_posts/2020-09-13-deep-learning.md

   - Extract features first, then use up-sampling/SMOTE
 - dropout
   - works better on large amount of data
+  - in training a neuron present with probability p
+  - in testing always present
 - weight sharing
 - activation regularization
   - MaxOut